Last updated: 1st November 2025

 (e) it independently developed without breaching any of the Receiving Party’s obligations under this Agreement and without using the Disclosing Party’s Confidential Information.

-15.4.
-Disclosure to Personnel: Cotiss must ensure that any person to whom Cotiss makes any disclosure in accordance with clause 15.2(b):
+Cotiss must ensure that any person to whom Cotiss makes any disclosure in accordance with clause 15.2(b) (Confidentiality Obligations):

-(a) is made aware of, and subject to, the Cotiss’ obligations under clause 15.2; and
+(a) is made aware of, and subject to, the Cotiss’ obligations under clause 15.2 (Confidentiality Obligations); and

 (c) and Cotiss remains responsible to you for any unauthorised use or disclosure of your Confidential Information by such persons as if the use or disclosure was made by Cotiss under this clause 15.

-(a) potential, threatened or actual misuse or unauthorised disclosure of Confidential Information by any person to whom Cotiss makes any disclosure in accordance with clause 15.2(b); or
+(a) potential, threatened or actual misuse or unauthorised disclosure of Confidential Information by any person to whom Cotiss makes any disclosure in accordance with clause 15.2(b) (Confidentiality Obligations); or

 (b) breach of Cotiss’ obligations under this clause 15,